Wu Chinese: History

 It is believed that Han Chinese peoples first arrived at the area during pre-dynastic history.
 After the migrations preceding the Upheaval of the Five Barbarians, the vernacular that would later lead to modern Wu Chinese started taking shape, though the court language of Jiankang (today Nanjing) was still noticeably different to that of the commonfolk.
 A second migration wave during the Southern Song dynasty, this time to Lin'an (Hangzhou), led to the formation of the modern literary layer, and during the Yuan and Ming dynasties, many operatic traditions and vernacular texts began to appear.
-Later, during the Qing dynasty, missionaries began translating the Bible into various local varieties, recording the exact pronunciations of many varieties for the first time.
-This was also when the economic boom of Shanghai happened, leading to its urban variety becoming the prestige variety over that of Suzhou.
+Later, during the Qing dynasty, missionaries began translating the Bible into various local varieties and recording the exact pronunciations of many varieties for the first time.
+During that time, the economic boom of Shanghai also happened, which led to its urban variety becoming the prestige variety over that of Suzhou.

 The 20th century marked a pivotal moment of Wu linguistic change, as Standard Mandarin was promoted nation-wide, though the 21st century is seeing revival efforts for many Wu Chinese varieties.